tugba0278/GraduationProject_Flutter/README.md

-list of app in V2:
+will be added to the app in V2:

 --> Blood Donation Centers' map

 --> Send notification at need blood time